B2 Brussels2 The Blog

 A very short-term strategic development

-In terms of growth, the good health of Germany's budget, and the commitments of its political leaders, we can predict that the increase in the German budget will continue.
-This is a significant strategic shift...at least in terms of finance, equipment capabilities, industries, or research (2).
-On Brexit Day, March 29, even if the two events are not linked, it will be for the United Kingdom a certain slap in the face of what is (rightly) a national pride.
+In terms of growth, the good health of the German budget, and the commitments of its political leaders, we can predict that the progression of the German budget will continue.
+This is a notable strategic change... at least in financial terms, in terms of equipment capacities, industries or research (2).
+On the day of Brexit, March 29, even if the two events are not linked, it will be for the United Kingdom a certain 'slap in the face' to what is (rightly) a national pride.

 (Nicolas Gros-Verheyde)